ryanspletzer/ryanspletzer.github.io/_posts/2023-04-19-getting-burned.md

 lesson that I carry with me from being an early adopter of it and other emergent technologies is this: retain a healthy skepticism.

-Recent rise and falls of cryptocurrencies and exchanges, web3, NFTs, the metaverse hype and [more](https://en.wikipedia.org/wiki/FTX), coupled with a current economic slowdown, are teaching us all a new round of healthy skepticism lessons.
+Recent rises and falls of cryptocurrencies and exchanges, web3, NFTs, the metaverse hype and [more](https://en.wikipedia.org/wiki/FTX), coupled with a current economic slowdown, are teaching us all a new round of healthy skepticism lessons.
 And that's just about things that actually exist -- it turns out, some things [don't](https://en.wikipedia.org/wiki/Theranos).